Blood Tsunami: 2005–2007

-The good news in the middle of the bass player mess was that the 2005 demo secured Blood Tsunami a deal with Nocturnal Art Productions and Candlelight Recordings.
-The boss of Nocturnal Art Productions, Tomas Haugen (a.k.a.
-Samoth) is a good friend of Faust and they are both former members of legendary Norwegian Black Metal Band Emperor.
-Tomas gave Blood Tsunami a chance, but as he stated several times.
-"This is not a favor for a friend.
+The 2005 demo secured Blood Tsunami a deal with Nocturnal Art Productions and Candlelight Recordings.
+The head of Nocturnal Art Productions, Tomas Haugen (a.k.a.
+Samoth), knew Eithun from when they were members of Norwegian black metal band Emperor.
+Haugen gave Blood Tsunami a chance, but stated, "This is not a favor for a friend.
 The music speaks for itself.
 If I didn't like the band I would have never signed them".

-In 2006, when it was time to sign contracts, Pete made a quick phone call to Bosse.
-The idea of recording an album was appealing and Bosse agreed to join Blood Tsunami again.
-Once again the band entered Lion Heart studios with Øyvind Voldmo Larsen and embarked on the recording sessions with high spirits.
-"Killing Spree" was recorded for the third time in two years and other demo songs like "Evil Unleashed", "Infernal Final Carnage" and "Stabbed To Death" also made it onto the album.
-The latter was given a new title and became known as "Torn Apart".
-Unfortunately, but because of various reasons the album ended up with a production that became way too polished for the band's taste.
-In retrospect the band regret this and wished they had paid more attention to the actual producing process while recording the album.
+In 2006, when it was time to sign contracts, Vegem called Boström, who rejoined Blood Tsunami.
+The band entered Lion Heart studios with Øyvind Voldmo Larsen.
+"Killing Spree" was recorded for the third time in two years, and other demo songs like "Evil Unleashed", "Infernal Final Carnage" and "Stabbed To Death" made it onto the album.
+The latter was retitled "Torn Apart".
+The album's production was too polished for the band's taste.
+The band regretted this and wished they had paid more attention.

-One track on the album stood out and became a milestone in the band's career.
-The track was the instrumental called "Godbeater"; a ten-minute instrumental that bears resemblance to how Metallica sounded in the mid-1980s.
-The track was born when Pete compiled a bunch of old riffs he had never used and soon it grew into this long grandiose instrumental.
+The ten-minuted instrumental track Godbeater" became a milestone in the band's career.
+The track resembled mid-1980s Metallica.
+The track came about when Vegem compiled old, unused riffs.